LeVarga/iRclone/rclone/docs/content/rc.md

 Otherwise pass files or dirs in as file=path or dir=path.
-Any parameter key starting with file will forget that file and any starting with dir will forget that dir, eg
+Any parameter key starting with file will forget that file and any starting with dir will forget that dir, e.g.

     rclone rc vfs/forget file=hello file2=goodbye dir=home/junk

+This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

+### vfs/list: List active VFSes. {#vfs-list}

+This lists the active VFSes.

+It returns a list under the key "vfses" where the values are the VFS names that could be passed to the other VFS commands in the "fs" parameter.

-### vfs/poll-interval: Get the status or update the value of the poll-interval option. {#vfs/poll-interval}
+### vfs/poll-interval: Get the status or update the value of the poll-interval option. {#vfs-poll-interval}

 Without any parameter given this returns the current status of the poll-interval setting.